Deng16800/trait_environment_interaction/README.md

-# Help file of .xlsx
+# Help file of species_specific_parameters.xlsx
-".xlsx" is a file that includes species-specific parameters at different scales (20 m and 10 m) and different intervals.
+"species_specific_parameters.xlsx" is a file that includes species-specific parameters at different scales (20 m and 10 m) and different intervals.

 Column meanings: